kmfaizullah/Flower_Classification/README.md

 # Flower_Classification using TensorFlow
 This is a flower classification project using convolutional neural network.
 This project can classify five types of flower images which are Tulip, Daisy, Roses, Sunflowers and Dadelion with a accuracy of 73% after 15 epochs.
-There are 3670 flower images which are divided into five subfloders according to the name of their class.
+There are 3670 flower images which are divided into five sub folders according to the name of their class.

 ## Dependecies
 1. This project is tested on CPU Core i5 (6th Gen), 8 GB RAM